2020–21 Premier League: Impact of COVID-19 pandemic

 At the start of this season, as was the case at the end of the previous season, there was limited or no attendance at matches besides each team's staff and personnel.
 On 23 November 2020, it was announced that some fans would be allowed to return to stadiums in low-risk areas at the end of the second national lockdown on 2 December 2020.
 The announcement of a third national lockdown on 4 January 2021, though, signalled a return to matches being played behind closed doors.

+As fans initially were not allowed to attend matches, an agreement was made for all matches to be televised up until at least the October international break.
+The league's major broadcast partners Sky Sports and BT Sport broadcast the vast majority of the matches between them, whilst Amazon Prime Video and the BBC were also allotted additional live matches during the season.
+Following the October international break, Sky and BT trialled a revised format with the launch of a pay-per-view service for matches not selected for live broadcast on their main channels.
+Following strong opposition from fans, the format was discontinued after the November round of international matches and all matches were again shown across the league's four broadcast partners.
+This continued for the remainder of the season, making this the first Premier League season in which all matches across the entire campaign were televised.

 On 22 February 2021, Prime Minister Boris Johnson announced as the third step of recovery from the lockdown imposed on 4 January, that subject to certain criteria being met on vaccines, infection rates and new coronavirus variants, large football stadiums would be allowed to reopen on 17 May with a maximum of 10,000 spectators or 25% capacity, whichever was higher.
 This meant that the final round of fixtures scheduled for the 23 May would see spectators return to the stadium.
 To ensure all clubs played their final home game in front of fans, the penultimate round of fixtures were rearranged to take place on 18–19 May.
 No away fans were permitted for these matches.

 Season summary

 The 2020–21 season began on Saturday 12 September, just seven weeks after the conclusion of the 2019–20 season.
-Liverpool were the defending champions, having won their nineteenth league title the previous season, their first in the Premier League era.
+Liverpool were the defending champions, having won their nineteenth league title the previous season and their first in the Premier League era.
 As originally planned, the 2020–21 season was to be the second Premier League season with a mid-season break in February, whereby five games of a normal round of ten would be played on one weekend and the remaining five the following weekend.
-However, due to the late start of the league and fixture congestion, the winter break was scrapped.
-It is also the second Premier League season to use VAR (Video Assistant Referee).
+However, due to the late start of the league and fixture congestion, the winter break was scrapped and instead the 18th round of matches in mid-January was split across two midweeks.
+It was also the second Premier League season to use VAR (Video Assistant Referee).